Mousquetaire-Softwares/sports-bets-ios/README.md

 **Sports Bets iOS** is an open-source iOS application designed to interact with the [Sports Bets Backend](https://github.com/Yuumi-Software/sport-bets-backend).
 This project is primarily intended for learning and demonstrating SwiftUI development practices while building a functional sports betting app.

+## Changelog
+All notable changes to this project will be documented in the [CHANGELOG.md](./CHANGELOG.md) file.

 ## Features

 - **SwiftUI-based UI:** The app is built entirely using SwiftUI, Apple's modern UI framework for building declarative interfaces.